Friday, December 31, 2010

 Voice Biometrics Basics: Voiceprints

-Components of a Vocal Trac
+Components of a Vocal Tract

 • Nasal cavity